zincware/ZnTrack/docs/source/overview.rst

 DVCParams
 ---------

-Usually one does like to interact with different files and might also generate different outputs.
+Usually one would like to interact with different files and might also generate different outputs.
 PyTrack has a :code:`from pytrack import DVCParams` prepared for this.
 It supports all arguments from https://dvc.org/doc/command-reference/run#options